xtz206/ENGG1330-Autumn24-GroupProject/README.txt

 HOW TO RUN THE GAME

+1. Open ed and upload MazeRunner.zip to workspace, ed will ask you to unzip the file, unzip it.
+2. Make sure your file structure is: main/
+        ├── assets/
+        │   ├── blocks.json
+        │   ├── colors.json
+        │   ├── mazes.json
+        │   └── menu.json
+        └── src/
+            ├── blocks.py
+            ├── display.py
+            ├── loaders.py
+            ├── main.py
+            ├── sprites.py
+            └── utils.py
-1. Open your terminal.
+3. Open your terminal.
-2. Make sure the size of the terminator's window is the maxnium, otherwise an error may occur.
+4. Make sure the size of the terminator's window is the maxnium, otherwise an error may occur.
-3. Input python ./src/main.py in your terminal.
+5. Input python ./src/main.py in your terminal.
-4. Press enter and enjoy.
+6. Press enter and enjoy.

 **Please do NOT change the size of your window during the game, otherwise an error may occur.

 --------------------------------------------------------------------------------------------------------------------------------------------------

 INSTRUCTION OF THE GAME

 *You can view the instruction by pressing 't' in the menu, but here we provide a more detailed illustration in case of any problem.

 1. Solid_Blocks